🇫🇷👑 FRENCH PRESIDENTIAL ELECTION 2022 - how does it work + vocabulary (EN subtitles)

 Let's start by talking about the current president.
 You probably know this, but France is a democracy.
 The people elect their president.
 The president is elected by the people.
 He is elected by the citizens, by the population.

-Emmanuel Macron was elected five years ago, he was 39 years old.
-He is the youngest French president.
+Emmanuel Macron was elected five years ago at the age of 39.
+He is France's youngest president.
 When he ran for president, Emmanuel Macron created a brand new party called "La République En Marche".
-Often, one also hears simply "En Marche".
+Often, it's also simply heard as "En Marche".

-I don't know if you noticed, but "En Marche" and "Emmanuel Macron" have the same initials.
-I don't know if it's done on purpose, but you'd think so.
+I don't know if you've noticed, but "En Marche" and "Emmanuel Macron" have the same initials.
+I don't know if that's on purpose, but you'd think so.

 This party is centrist, it places itself in the center.
 When we talk about politics, we often talk about the left and the right.
 This party is not really on the left or on the right, but rather in the center.

-Emmanuel Macron is the current president, but he is running for re-election.
+Emmanuel Macron is the current president, but he's running for re-election.
 He is also a candidate for this 2022 election.
-One important thing to know is that in the Constitution, in France, in the law, the president cannot be elected more than twice in a row.
+An important thing to know is that in the Constitution, in France, in the law, the president can't be elected more than twice in a row.

-He cannot serve more than two terms in a row.
-If Emmanuel Macron is re-elected, he will not be able to run again.
-So that's a maximum of ten years in power in France in a row.
+He cannot serve more than two consecutive terms.
+If Emmanuel Macron is re-elected, he cannot stand for re-election.
+That's a maximum of ten years in power in France.

 Now let's talk about who can vote in this presidential election.
 If you have been following me for several months, you probably know my secret.
 I live in France, I speak French.
 French is my mother tongue, but I am not French, I am Belgian.